King Krule: Musical style and influences

 Many reviewers and journalists have noted King Krule's unusual transcendence and appropriation of disparate genres.
 His music has been described mainly with jazz derivatives such as punk jazz, jazz fusion, darkwave, post-punk and hip hop.
 Writers have also noted elements of trip hop, jazz rap and dub in some of his songs.
 Jason Lymangrover of Allmusic states that his songs are mainly in the form of ballads with major seventh chords, but by contrast there is also a "grittiness" to Archy's voice and persona, portraying him as "the type of kid who would be quick to throw a punch without asking questions".

 His music has been likened to Morrissey and Edwyn Collins.
 He is inspired by disparate influences such as Elvis Presley, Gene Vincent, Josef K, Chet Baker, Fela Kuti, J Dilla, Billy Bragg, Aztec Camera (his godfather is the band's former drummer, Dave Ruffy) and The Penguin Cafe Orchestra.
 Marshall said in an interview with The Guardian that he began his musical career with the influence of Pixies and The Libertines.

 Marshall's lyrics, according to a Flaunt magazine interview, generally consist of romance, sex, aggression, conflict, and depression.
 These themes link to his literary influences, in which Marshall further elaborated: "Literature, poems, songs are all very similar[.]
 I used to read lots of poetry and sit there for ages trying to decipher the meaning, or work out the narration behind it all, then I found my own form of that. [...] you can see how their metaphors develop and understand their uses.
 So really, I learnt to do that for myself."

 Personal life

 Marshall has a daughter, born in 2019, with English photographer Charlotte Patmore.
 Patmore has collaborated with Marshall on photography and videography projects over several years, and has been involved with several of his music videos, including the video for the song 'Cadet Limbo', which Patmore directed in 2017, and Hey World!, a video preceding the release of Marshall's album Man Alive!.
+On August 20th, 2026 he married Sophie McAlister.